The ultimate guide to travel on a tigh-budget

 Fix your budget

 Set a budget while you plan your tour.
-Based on this, you can look at the kind of trip you want – a weekend getaway, long vacation, or backpacking trip.
-Now make a list of possible destinations and also the length of stay.
-Load your phone with apps Download travel apps on your smartphone.
-They update you in real-time on airfare sales no sooner than they have kicked off.
+Based on this, you can look at the trip you want – a weekend getaway, long vacation, or backpacking trip.
+Now, make a list of possible destinations and the length of stay.
+Load your phone with apps.
+Download travel apps on your smartphone.
+They update you in real-time on airfare sales no sooner than they have started.
 Get app-exclusive deals that will be more attractive than web deals.

 Travel after sunset

-Travel at night, as it helps you to save on the hotel cost.
-Try taking an overnight train/flight journey.
-It is suggested to book the flights well in advance- 5 to 6 months for international and 2-3 months for domestic travels.
+Travel at night, as it helps you save on hotel costs.
+Try taking an overnight train or flight journey.
+It is suggested that you book the flights well in advance—5 to 6 months for international travel and 2-3 months for domestic travel.

 Choose business hotel